Compare Home & Contents Insurance in NZ

 4. Understand Your Risks: Consider your property's earthquake, flood, and storm risks.
 Ensure adequate coverage for your specific risks.

-7. Compare Multiple Quotes: Premiums vary 30-50% between insurers for identical coverage.
-Compare at least 3-4 providers.
+7. Compare Multiple Quotes: Premiums can vary meaningfully between insurers for similar coverage.
+Compare several providers before deciding.

 8. Read Policy Exclusions: Understand what's not covered, particularly for your property's specific risks.